piyush9444/piyush9444/README.md

 ## Contract Details
 ### Token Information
-Token Name: PIYUSH9444
+TOKEN NAME: PIYUSH9444
-Token Symbol: PIYUSH
+TOKEN SYMBOL: PIYUSH
-Token Supply
+TOKEN SUPPLY
 The initial token supply is set to 0.
 You can increase the supply by using the mint function and decrease it using the burn function.

 ## Usage